winterdharma/DharmaPearls/01_agama/dirgha/index.md

 An episode from the Parinirvāṇa Sutra (DĀ 2) is taken up in this sutra, giving more background story. Ānanda wonders why the Buddha hasn’t described the rebirths of devotees from Magadha who’ve passed away, especially the late King Bimbisāra.
 He urges the Buddha to do so.
 Afterward, the Buddha encounters a yakṣa spirit named Janavṛṣabha who claims to be have been a former disciple and a king.
 He tells the Buddha a series of stories about the gods, which the Buddha recounts to Ānanda later.
 {: .synopsis}

+DĀ 5 [Smaller Teaching on Origination](DA_5.html) (∥ [DN 27](https://suttacentral.net/dn27){: target="_blank"}) [T 1.36b29]

+Two priests who converted to the Buddha’s teaching pay him a visit and detail the verbal abuse they’d endured from the other priests.
+The Buddha agrees that the priests as quite arrogant, then gives the two a teaching on the dependent origination of human civilization and the four castes of ancient India.
+{: .synopsis}

 DĀ 8 [Sandhāna](DA_8.html) (∥ [DN 25](https://suttacentral.net/dn25){: target="_blank"}) [T 1.47a18]

 The layman Sandhāna decides to visit the non-Buddhist wanderers at a nearby grove before paying a visit to the Buddha and asks them why they are so noisy and talk about non-spiritual topics.
 When their leader insults the Buddha, the Buddha overhears it with his heavenly ear and decides to intervene.
 He gives the wanderers an talk on the good and bad of their various ascetic practices.
 When they are about to be converted, Māra intervenes to prevent it.